-Cedar panels half-rounds can be locked directly onto other cedar panels.
-If desired for transitions, panels can be installed using starter strip over drip cap, or into T-Channel or lineals.
+Cedar Discovery Half-Rounds can be locked directly onto other Cedar Discovery panels.
+If desired for transitions, panels can be installed using starter strip (CDSS) over drip cap, or into T-Channel or lineals.

-When installing into any channel or lineal, cut 4" from the bottom of the half-round.
+When installing into any channel or lineal, cut 4" from the bottom of the Half-Round.
 Allow 1/4" gap for panel movement.